postsharp/Metalama.Samples/examples/caching/README.md

 Traditionally, caching the output of a method requires a lot of boilerplate code.
 However, this process can be significantly simplified by encapsulating it in an aspect.

 One of the significant challenges of caching is generating a unique cache key reliably.
 In this article series, we present strategies for creating this key.

+> [!INFO]
+> The objective of this series is didactic.
+For a production-ready and battle-tested implementation of caching, use the `Metalama.Patterns.Caching.Aspects` package.
+See <xref:caching> for details.

+## In this series

 | Article | Description |
 | ------- | ----------- |